angrybacon/doomsday-wiki/markdown/articles/2020/03/22/DDFAQs.md

 {{Lion's Eye Diamond}} falls into this category.
 Although it can be used to provide a mana boost when digging into a Doomsday pile or used to cast something grabbed with Burning Wish, it generally just sits pretty doing nothing prior to that.
 It is however one of the most powerful tools when performing the combo and thus should always be run, albeit to varying degrees.
+In storm builds it provides free storm and can enable the easy casting of {{Echo of Eons}}.

 Finally some sort of win condition is required.
 This can be in the form of {{Tendrils of Agony}},
 {{Thassa's Oracle}} or even {{Collective Brutatlity}}. {{Burning Wish}} can also take this spot